rebeccajohnson88/qss20/_sources/docs/software_setup.md

 :align: center
 ```

-**Step three**: To open up a notebook from scratch, click `new` on the top right and start a new python3 notebook/kernel.
+**Step three**: To open up a notebook from scratch, click `new` on the top right and start a new python3 notebook/kernel by clicking `Python 3`.
 Make sure to give it a name:

 ```{image} ../images/jhub3.png
 :alt: jhub 3